Skip to main content

 DIABETES SUMMER CAMPS

-The American Diabetes Association offers camps for children with diabetes, located in most states.
-Physicians, nurses, and counselors experienced in treating diabetes are on staff and provide 24-hour supervision for the children.
+The American Diabetes Association offers camps in most states for children with diabetes.
+Physicians, nurses, and counselors experienced in treating diabetes are on staff and provide 24-hour supervision.
 These camps provide physical and emotional benefits to children with diabetes as well as improve their skills in diabetes self-management.
-A 2019 survey to assess the effectiveness of the ADA camp curriculum found that at least 70% of the children who participated in the camps acquired or improved their existing skills in a minimum of one diabetes activity.
-These activities involved drawing up insulin, self-administering insulin shots, or changing their insulin pump sites (Fawcett, 2020).
+Post-camp assessments have indicated that at least 99% of children were able to perform a minimum of one diabetes management skill independently and that 36% of parents and caregivers reported a considerable increase in family teamwork after attending camp (ADA, 2023a).

 Addressing Emotional and Psychosocial Issues

-Clinicians must recognize the emotional burden that diabetes management places on the family and the child with diabetes.
+Diabetes management places an emotional burden on both the family and the child with diabetes.
 Quality of life can be compromised, and mental health issues can develop.
 In addition to dealing with the day-to-day burden of managing the condition, the physiology of diabetes can directly affect emotions.
-The emotional health of children with diabetes and their families must be taken into consideration by the healthcare team.
-Establishing a nurturing, trusting relationship with the child and the family is the first step in achieving positive outcomes.
 The ADA recommends including mental health professionals skilled in the area of childhood diabetes as part of the diabetes management team.

 CHILDREN’S COMMON EMOTIONAL REACTIONS

 School-age children (7–8 years) struggle with the reality of requiring insulin shots for the rest of their lives.
 Children at this age may ask themselves, “What bad thing did I do to cause this, and what can I do to make it right?”
-Children may not vocalize these thoughts to their parents or the diabetes care team, but clinicians must be aware that such thinking exists and gauge their responses to explain that diabetes is not the result of bad behavior (Lebow, 2019).
+Children may not vocalize these thoughts to their parents or the diabetes care team (Kenowitz, 2022).

-Another common concern for school-age children with diabetes is feeling different from other children, leading to social isolation, for instance, stating, “No one will want to play with me if they know I have diabetes.”
-To offset such fears, children may deny that they have diabetes or believe that it will go away.
-While this may be a natural protective reaction at the time of diagnosis, clinicians must understand that, left unaddressed, such thinking may lead to serious consequences, such as the child not taking their insulin or refusing to follow dietary recommendations (Lebow, 2019).
+Another common concern is feeling different from other children, leading to social isolation.
+Children may then deny that they have diabetes or believe that it will go away.
+Left unaddressed, such thinking may lead to serious consequences, such as the child not taking their insulin or refusing to follow dietary recommendations (Kenowitz, 2022).

-Research findings suggest that children and youth with diabetes have higher rates of anxiety, depression, and psychological distress compared to children who do not have diabetes.
+Research findings suggest that youth with diabetes have higher rates of anxiety, depression, and psychological distress compared to those who do not have diabetes.
 Depression is the most frequently occurring mental health condition in children and adolescents with diabetes.
-Family conflict over management of diabetes is another source of emotional distress for children and adolescents with diabetes.
-Research search shows that suicidal thoughts are common among adolescents with type 1 diabetes (Tamborlane, 2021).
+Research shows that suicidal thoughts are common among adolescents with type 1 diabetes (Tamborlane, 2021).
+Children with poorly controlled diabetes and recurring episodes of DKA are also at a higher risk for underlying psychosocial problems or psychiatric illness.

-The ADA recommends screening for symptoms of depression and diabetes distress beginning at ages 7 to 8 years for children with diabetes (ADA, 2020a).
+The ADA recommends screening for symptoms of depression and diabetes distress beginning at ages 7–8 years for children with diabetes (ADA, 2024a).
 Symptoms of depression in children can include:

 • Poor performance in school